 You’ll want some items running at all times, like your lights, fridge, and air conditioner.
 Check that the portable generator has enough power outlets to match your needs.

 Carbon monoxide is a harmful toxin that, when breathed in, causes health risks or even death.
-Generators that emit dangerous chemicals, like petrol and diesel generators, should have a carbon monoxide detection feature.
+Generators that emit dangerous chemicals, like gas and diesel generators, should have a carbon monoxide detection feature.
 An auto-shut-off function monitors the carbon monoxide level and shuts down the engine if it gets too high.

 Portable generators must be operated outdoors and never indoors unless you have a solar generator free from harmful emissions.